hybrid-intelligence/gridworld/README.md

 # Baseline performance

-Current baseline was trained in three days (?), the performance metrics are shown below.
+Current baseline was trained in three days, the performance metrics are shown below.

 ![](./assets/plots.png)